grscheller/neovim-notes/notes/10-Vimscript.md

 ### Calling Lua from Vimscript

-Use a VimL here document to run Lua ccode from Vimscript.
+Use a VimL here document to run Lua code from Vimscript.

 ```
    Lua << EOF